C1oudbased/TrendMicroAutomation/README.md

 UserActivityByEndpoint.py does the same thing, but instead queries "logonUser: <user-input> and endpointHostName:*"
 This should give a good view of what machines a user has events on in the past 24 hours.

+Now we have torgal.py, which takes arguments in the below syntax to execute the programs contained in the plugins folder below torgal.py itself

+Currently supported arguments:
+torgal.py host --hostname <hostname>
+torgal.py user --username <username>